WCW Pro: WCW Pro (1994–1998)

 In 1994 the show, now available on very few local stations, was added to TBS on Saturday mornings in place of WCW's ill-fated WCW Power Hour on March 12, 1994.
 Some stations continued to air it in syndication, however.
 The show title also was shortened to simply WCW Pro.

-In November 1995, WCW started taping WCW Pro at the Disney/MGM Studios (and later to Universal Studios Florida) as well.
+In November 1995, WCW started taping WCW Pro at the Disney/MGM Studios (and later at Universal Studios Florida).
 Starting August 25, 1996, the show moved from its established TBS timeslot of Saturday morning at 9:05 am EST to Sunday afternoons at 5:05 pm EST, where it remained until it was canceled by TBS and replaced by WCW Thunder in January 1998.
 Shortly afterwards the now syndication-only WCW Pro became a weekly highlights and recap show with one or two exclusive matches a week.
 Scott Hudson and Larry Zbyszko hosted the in-studio segments while Lee Marshall and Mike Tenay called the matches.
 TBS would continue to air Thunder and Saturday Night.

 In late September 1998, WCW Pro was canceled.

 Title changes

-WCW Pro had two title changes.
+WCW Pro had a few title changes.